Academic Practice MA AP | PGDAP | PGCAP – Online Course

 In these two student testimonials, Assoc.
 Prof. Mark Oliver S. Llangco from the University of the Philippines Los Baños and Asst.
 Prof. Kathleen M. Morales from Xavier University talk about their experiences on the online PGCAP programme taken as part of the Transformative Academic Practice for Higher Education in the Philippines (TAPHEP) project.

-The TAPHEP Project was launched in 2021 and aims to support related capacity building of the University of the Philippines Los Baños, and other selected higher education institutions in the country, via postgraduate education and certification from the University of Liverpool and Advance HE.
+The TAPHEP Project was launched in 2021 and aims to support related capacity building of the University of the Philippines Los Baños, and other selected higher education institutions in the country.

 Assoc.
 Prof. Mark Oliver S. Llangco – the University of the Philippines